-- Recommendations regarding the impact of the proposal should be indicated by signatures on the Proposal Cover Page: - a) Library regarding additional resources needed to support the proposal, - b) Information Technology regarding additional resources needed to support the proposal, - c) Department Chair(s), - d) Dean of the host unit indicating her or his support and additional resources needed to support the proposal, - e) Director of the program or unit, indicating her or his support and additional resources needed to support the proposal,

-- f) Core Curriculum Director (if an undergrad proposal) supporting the Core portion of this proposal, - g) Other units that will be affected by this proposal.
+- Recommendations regarding the impact of the proposal should be indicated by signatures on the Proposal Cover Page: - Library, regarding additional resources needed to support the proposal, - Information Technology, regarding additional resources needed to support the proposal, - Teaching and Learning Technologies, regarding additional resources needed to support the proposal, - Department Chair(s) - Dean of the host unit, indicating her or his support and additional resources needed to support the proposal - Director of the program or unit, indicating her or his support and additional resources needed to support the proposal, - Core Curriculum Director (if an undergraduate proposal), supporting the Core portion of this proposal, - Other units that will be affected by the proposal.

-Curriculum Committee Response
+Curriculum Committee Response to Proposal

-- 1. Upon receipt of the fully completed proposal the Curriculum Committee will begin review.
+- 1. Upon receipt of the fully completed proposal, the Curriculum Committee will begin review.
 It will conduct an initial reading of the proposal and communicate any concerns or request additional information that may be necessary to continue the proposal process. - 2.
 After this initial exchange, the person(s) presenting the proposal will present the proposal in person to the Curriculum Committee. - 3.
 Upon completion of revisions, the Curriculum Committee may reject the proposal or forward a motion to the Senate Executive Committee and simultaneously forward its recommendation to the Vice President for Academic Affairs.